EXPLAINER-What does new data say about Gilead's experimental coronavirus drug?

-NEW YORK, April 29 (Reuters) - New clinical data on Gilead Sciences Inc’s experimental antiviral drug remdesivir has raised hopes it might be an effective treatment for the novel coronavirus that has infected more than 3 million people and killed over 225,000 worldwide.
+NEW YORK (Reuters) - New clinical data on Gilead Sciences Inc’s experimental antiviral drug remdesivir has raised hopes it might be an effective treatment for the novel coronavirus that has infected more than 3 million people and killed over 225,000 worldwide.

 On Wednesday, partial data from three different trials of the drug were released, creating both excitement and confusion.